Tell me your copywriting style! Just for fun.

 1. The Academic

-Their dilemma is that these people are experts at what they do.
+Superpower: Knowledge.
+They’re experts at what they do.

 It’s different than writing an, you know, a chapter for your book or a blog post.
 It’s a different type of writing.
 And of course, copywriting is different than content writing.
 It’s writing with the intention to sell something.
 Of course, we can do that in a very heart-centered way and using, using more ethical practices versus the highly manipulative persuasive copywriting tactics that we often see being used by mainstream marketers.